oliverselinger/failsafe-executor/README.md

 ## Logging Configuration

-The `FailsafeExecutor` uses Java's built-in logging (java.util.logging) with a structured format.
-By default, it loads a configuration from the classpath resource `logging.properties` that provides:
+The `FailsafeExecutor` uses Java's built-in logging (java.util.logging).
+By default, no configuration is defined.
+You can provide a configuration in two ways:

-- Timestamps, log levels, class names, and formatted messages
-- Default log levels for different packages
-- Console handler configuration

-You can override this configuration in two ways:

 ### 1. Using a custom properties file